kennytilton/flutter-mx-starter/doc/counter-app.md

 * the `w/` prefix references the alias established by `["package:flutter/widgets.dart" :as w]`.
 Clojure source files handle such linkage individually;
 * the method invocation syntax is `(method class arguments*)` instead of `class.method( arguments*)`;
 * standard CLJD interop preserves the camelCase; but
 * `f/mx` wrappers `run-fx-app` uses Lisp kebab case by convention.
 CLJD exposes the Flutter API in the same camelCase used by Dart, but `f/mx` proxy constructors are named in kebab-case.
-This is to preserve our sanity, since `f/mx` components can be built with native Flutter elements.
+This is to preserve our sanity, since `f/mx` components can be built with native Flutter elements as delegates or children.

 So now we just need to build a proxy for a `MaterialApp`.